Rihanna-mh/portfolio_react_2023/README.md

-This project is a portfolio template made with React as frontend.
+This project is a portfolio template made with React as front-end and Node.js as back-end language.

 # Getting Started with Create React App